 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, TransUnion reported total carbon emissions of approximately 28,600,000 kg CO2e, comprising 286,000 kg CO2e from Scope 1, 8,380,000 kg CO2e from Scope 2 (location-based), and 19,000,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions included significant contributions from business travel (10,802,000 kg CO2e) and upstream leased assets (8,315,000 kg CO2e).
+In 2024, TransUnion reported total emissions of approximately 28,600,000 kg CO2e, comprising 286,000 kg CO2e from Scope 1, about 8,380,000 kg CO2e from Scope 2 (location-based), and approximately 19,000,000 kg CO2e from Scope 3 emissions, which include significant contributions from business travel and upstream leased assets.
 TransUnion has set ambitious climate commitments, aiming for operational net zero emissions for both Scope 1 and Scope 2 by the end of 2025.
 Additionally, the company targets a 30% reduction in Scope 3 emissions from upstream leased real estate by 2030, using 2019 as a baseline.
 These initiatives reflect TransUnion's commitment to addressing its carbon footprint and contributing to global climate goals.
-In 2023, the company reported total emissions of about 28,000,000 kg CO2e, indicating a slight decrease in Scope 1 emissions to 308,000 kg CO2e and a stable Scope 2 contribution of 8,412,000 kg CO2e (location-based).
-The Scope 3 emissions for that year were approximately 18,000,000 kg CO2e, showing the ongoing challenge of managing indirect emissions.
-TransUnion's proactive approach to sustainability and emissions reduction positions it as a responsible player in the professional services sector, with a clear roadmap for achieving its climate targets.
+The company has shown progress towards its targets, with a focus on reducing emissions intensity and enhancing sustainability practices across its operations.

 Access structured emissions data, company-specific emission factors, and source documents